 Draft-ietf-stir-rfc4474bis defines authentication and verification services.
 If the authentication service functions correctly, and the certificate is valid and available to the verification service, the SIP message can be delivered successfully.
 However, if these conditions are not satisfied, errors can be generated.
 This section identifies important error conditions and specifies procedurally what should happen, if they occur.
 Error handling procedures should consider how best to always deliver the call per current regulatory requirements, while providing diagnostic information back to the signer.

-There are four main procedural errors defined in rfc4474bis that can identify issues with allowing the validation of the dentity header field to occur.
+There are four main procedural errors defined in rfc4474bis that can identify issues with allowing the validation of the Identity header field to occur.
 They are:

 436 – ‘Bad-Identity-Info’ – the URI in the info parameter cannot be dereferenced (i.e., the request times out or receives a 4xx or 5xx error)